devsmkna/API-tutorial/README.md

 ### 2.2 Create models

-Create on `src` the folder `models`.
-In this folder create a file for each MongoDB models.
+Create a `models` directory in the folder `src`.
+In this folder create a file for each MongoDB model.
 For example:

 `src/models/Company.ts`
 ```ts